Welcome to E2P Simulator! This guide will help you understand what it does,

 why it is needed, and how to use it.

-E2P Simulator (Effect-to-Prediction Simulator) allows researchers to interactively and quantitatively explore the relationship between effect sizes (e.g., Cohen's d, Odds Ratio, Pearson's r) and their predictive utility (e.g., AUC, PR-AUC, MCC), while accounting for measurement reliability and outcome base rates.
+E2P Simulator (Effect-to-Prediction Simulator) allows researchers to interactively and quantitatively explore the relationship between effect sizes (e.g., Cohen's d, Odds Ratio, Pearson's r), the corresponding predictive performance (e.g., ROC-AUC, Sensitivity, Specificity, Accuracy, etc.), and real-world predictive utility (e.g., PPV, NPV, PR-AUC, MCC, Net Benefit, etc.) by accounting for measurement reliability and outcome base rates.

-In other words, E2P Simulator is a tool for performing predictive utility analysis - estimating how effect sizes will translate into real-world prediction or what effect sizes are needed to achieve a desired predictive performance.
+In other words, E2P Simulator is a tool for performing predictive utility analysis - estimating how research findings will translate into real-world prediction or what effect sizes/predictive performance is needed to achieve a desired level of predictive and clinical utility.
 Much like how power analysis tools (such as G*Power) help researchers plan for statistical significance, E2P Simulator helps plan for practical significance.

 E2P Simulator has several key applications:

-Many research areas such as biomedical, behavioral, education, and sports sciences, are increasingly studying individual differences in order to build predictive models to personalize treatments, learning, and training.
+Many research areas such as biomedical, behavioral, education, and sports sciences are increasingly studying individual differences to build predictive models to personalize treatments, learning, and training.
 Identifying reliable biomarkers and other predictors is central to these efforts.
 Yet, several entrenched research practices continue to undermine the search for predictors:

-E2P Simulator is designed to address these fundamental challenges by placing effect sizes, measurement reliability, and outcome base rates at the center of study planning and interpretation.
-It helps researchers understand how these factors jointly shape predictive utility, and guides them in making more informed decisions about their studies.
+E2P Simulator is designed to address these fundamental challenges by placing measurement reliability and outcome base rates at the center of study planning and interpretation.
+It helps researchers understand how these factors jointly shape real-world predictive utility, and guides them in making more informed research decisions.

 E2P Simulator is designed to be intuitive and interactive.
 You can explore different scenarios by adjusting effect sizes, measurement reliability, base rates, and decision threshold, and immediately see how these changes impact predictive performance through various visualizations and metrics.
 Still, in this section we will highlight and clarify some of the key features and assumptions of the simulator.